devendradora/MVBB-motor-vehicle-black-box/README.md

 Microcontroller part
 ---------------------
+1. Dump Final_Code.cpp into the microcontroller.

 Matlab part
 -------------
+1. Open main.m in MATLAB.
+2. Edit s1 = serial('COM19'); depending on the COM port to which your microcontroller is connected.
+3. Run main.m

 Web part
 -----------
-1)create a database mvbb and import mvbb.sql
+1. Create a database mvbb and import mvbb.sql
-2)Default username : Dev password : dev
+2. Default username : Dev password : dev